Our first giraffes

 Several years ago, it was suggested that, in their native ranges, many giraffe subspecies had begun to hybridize due to shrinking habitat—including the Uganda and reticulated subspecies, the two types we have at the Safari Park.
 Although some zoos chose to allow the two subspecies to crossbreed, we decided to keep ours separate.
 Now, the International Giraffe Group recommends not mixing the two subspecies; as Uganda giraffe populations dwindle, it’s important to preserve their genetic diversity in zoos.

-The population of reticulated giraffes has dropped by an alarming 80 percent in just 10 years, most likely due to poaching.
-They are no match for humans with guns; giraffes are shot for their meat, hide, bone marrow, and tail hair.
+The population of reticulated giraffes G.c. reticulata has dropped by an alarming 80 percent in just 10 years, most likely due to poaching.
+They are no match for humans with guns; giraffes are shot or snared for their meat, hide, bone marrow, and tail hair.
 The rest of the giraffe species have not become endangered for a number of reasons.
-Fortunately, Kenya is starting a giraffe conservation program for the three subspecies found there: reticulated, Uganda, and Masai giraffes.
+Fortunately, Kenya is starting a giraffe conservation program for the three subspecies found there: reticulated, Uganda, and Masai giraffes G.c. tippelskirchi.

 San Diego Zoo Global supports a community conservation effort in northern Kenya that is finding ways for people and wildlife to live together.
 At the San Diego Zoo, we have a giraffe-feeding patio where high-fiber biscuits can be purchased and fed to the giraffes.
 The money raised through the sale of the giraffe biscuits funds the community conservation initiatives we support in Africa.